 First, how likely is any publicly traded company to file bankruptcy?

 On average, about 2% of companies file for bankruptcy each year, although that’s higher in years where there is a recession and lower in non-recessionary years.

 Secondly, what happens in the case of bankruptcy?

-In many cases of bankruptcy, the company reorganizes and makes good on its liabilities and pays some or all of its deferred compensation obligations.
+In many cases of bankruptcy, the company reorganizes, makes good on its liabilities, and pays some or all of its deferred compensation obligations.
 Here are a couple of examples from past corporate bankruptcies:

 - CIT Group – November 2009 Chapter 11 bankruptcy.
 Executive benefits, including deferred compensation plans, survived intact.